 "Good cause attributable to the employer" does not require fault, negligence, wrongdoing or bad faith by the employer.
 Dehmel v.
-Employment Appeal Bd., 433 N.W.2d 700, 702 (lowa 1988)("[G]ood cause attributable to the employer can exist even though the employer is free from all negligence or wrongdoing in connection therewith"); Shontz v.
+Employment Appeal Bd., 433 N.W.2d 700, 702 (Iowa 1988)("[G]ood cause attributable to the employer can exist even though the employer is free from all negligence or wrongdoing in connection therewith"); Shontz v.
 Iowa Employment Sec.
-Commission, 248 N.W.2d 88, 91 (lowa 1976)(benefits payable even though employer "free from fault"); Raffety v.
-Iowa Employment Security Commission, 76 N.W.2d 787, 788 (lowa 1956)("The good cause attributable to the employer need not be based upon a fault or wrong of such employer.").
+Commission, 248 N.W.2d 88, 91 (Iowa 1976)(benefits payable even though employer "free from fault"); Raffety v.
+Iowa Employment Security Commission, 76 N.W.2d 787, 788 (Iowa 1956)("The good cause attributable to the employer need not be based upon a fault or wrong of such employer.").
 Good cause may be attributable to "the employment itself" rather than the employer personally and still satisfy the requirements of the Act.
-Raffety, 76 N.W.2d at 788 (lowa 1956).
+Raffety, 76 N.W.2d at 788 (Iowa 1956).
+Therefore, claimant was not required to give the employer any notice with regard to the alleged intolerable or detrimental working conditions prior to her quitting.
+However, claimant must prove that her working conditions were intolerable or detrimental.

-While it is undisputed that the claimant could not tie the garbage bags with gloves on, it is reasonable that the claimant could have worn gloves while he was pushing the cart; or, put his hands in his coat pockets in order to warm them up.
-Given the facts of this case, claimant has failed to prove that under the same circumstances a reasonable person would feel compelled to resign.
+Given the facts of this case, claimant's working conditions do not rise to the level where a reasonable person would feel compelled to quit.
+The employer provided the claimant with personal protective equipment to use in the workplace.
+As such, she has failed to prove that under the same circumstances a reasonable person would feel compelled to resign.
 See O'Brien v.
 Employment Appeal Bd., 494 N.W.2d 660 (lowa 1993).
-Rather, the circumstances in this case seem to align with the conclusion that claimant was dissatisfied with his work environment in general.
-This is not a good cause reason attributable to the employer for claimant to have quit, especially in light of the fact that the claimant knew there would be exposure to inclement weather as part of his job duties.
+Rather, the circumstances in this case seem to align with the conclusion that claimant was dissatisfied with her work environment in general.
+This is not a good cause reason attributable to the employer for claimant to have quit.